fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 As a gift from God, Zakariya was given a son named Yaḥyá (يحيى, identified with John the Baptist), a name specially chosen for this child alone.
 Muslim tradition narrates that Zakariya was ninety-two years old when he was told of John's birth.

 In accordance with Zakariya's prayer, God made John (Yahya) renew the message of God, which had been corrupted and lost by the Israelites.
-As the Qur'an says:
+As the Quran says:

     O Zachariah!
 Lo!
 We bring thee tidings of a son whose name is John; we have given the same name to none before (him).
 He said: My Lord!
 How can I have a son when my wife is barren and I have reached infirm old age?
 He said: So shall it be, your Lord says: It is easy to Me, and indeed I created you before, when you were nothing.
 He said: My Lord! give me a sign.
 He said: Your sign is that you will not be able to speak to the people three nights while in sound health.
     Quran 19:7–10

 ### Guardian of Maryam

-According to the Qur'an, Zakariya was the guardian of Maryam.
-The Qur'an states:
+According to the Quran, Zakariya was the guardian of Maryam.
+The Quran states:

     (Remember) when the wife of 'Imran said: My Lord!
 I have vowed unto Thee that which is in my belly as a consecrated (offering).
 Accept it from me.
 Lo!
 Thou, only Thou, art the Hearer, the Knower!
 And when she was delivered she said: My Lord!
 Lo!
 I am delivered of a female - Allah knew best of what she was delivered - the male is not as the female; and lo!
 I have named her Mary, and lo!
 I crave Thy protection for her and for her offspring from Satan the outcast.
 And her Lord accepted her with full acceptance and vouchsafed to her a goodly growth; and made Zachariah her guardian.
 Whenever Zachariah went into the sanctuary where she was, he found that she had food.
 He said: O Mary!
 Whence cometh unto thee this (food)?
 She answered: It is from Allah.
 Allah giveth without stint to whom He will.
     Quran 3:35–37

 The fact that, of all the priests, it was Zakariya who was given the duty of keeping care of Mary (Maryam) shows his status as a pious man.
-Zakariya is frequently praised in the Qur'an as a prophet of God and righteous man.
+Zakariya is frequently praised in the Quran as a prophet of God and righteous man.
 One such appraisal is in sura al-An'am:

     "And Zakariya and Yahya and Isa and Eliyas.
 Each one was of the righteous."
     Quran 6:85